cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 Azure Batch creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
 There is no cluster or job scheduler software to install, manage, or scale.
-Instead, you use [Batch APIs andtools](https://docs.microsoft.com/en-us/azure/batch/batch-apis-tools), command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.
+Instead, you use [Batch APIs and tools](https://docs.microsoft.com/en-us/azure/batch/batch-apis-tools), command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.

 ### What is a Pool?